 The impact of the mother on a girl and the woman she grows into cannot be underestimated.
 It’s the primary connection in the family relationship system, but is also a genetic and very physical bond.
 Your mother was born with the beginnings of you inside her, in utero.
 The beginnings of the egg from which you were created was already present in her, at her birth, and so you were both also held within your maternal grandmother.
 So you are deeply connected to the feminine, to the line of women behind you, and as a result are also connected to the emotions and dynamics emerging from the major events and life experiences that your mother and grandmother experienced.

 As a result, finding the ‘right distance’ between you, your mother and her mother is crucial.
 If you get too close it will limit your ability to grow up to be a woman and live your own life fully as a professional, a partner, a mother.
 Many women are entangled with their mothers and so feel overwhelmed by her presence or absence.
-They may struggle in relationship with other women, often projecting their mother onto them, and perhaps become controlling or needy in leadership and in life.
-This can be an outer expression of their inner battle for balance and the right inner distance with the source of life, their mother.
+They may struggle in relationship with other women, often projecting their mother onto them.
+This can manifest when learning from a woman or when being led by a woman and can be seen in attempts to control these authority figures.
+This is however an outer expression of the inner battle for balance and a longing for a connection, at the right inner distance, with the source of life, their mother.

 If a woman rejects their mother, they also reject the many resources that exist in her system.
 Finding the best balance, where the flow of life and love is restored, is a challenge for many.
-Distance, combined with a multi-generational perspective and compassion born from that perspective is key.
+Distance, combined with a multi-generational perspective and compassion born from that perspective is the first step.